basilfx/Sensor-Community-Enclosure/Instructions.md

 The screw hole cover can be removed with a large flat head.

-Your sensor is now rady for use.
+Your sensor is now ready for use.

 ## Flashing the firmware
 For this step, you will need: